Psychosis. Symptoms and Treatment

 Somatic delusions

 Another frequent theme of somatic delusion is the conviction that the body is affected by germs or parasites.
-The patients affected by such delusion may feel parasites crawling under the skin, accumulating in one part of their body and causing pain.
+The patients affected by such delusion may feel parasites crawling under the skin, accumulating in one part of their body, and causing pain.

 Bizarre and not bizarre somatic delusions

-They are two categories of somatic delusions: bizarre and not bizarre.
+There are two categories of somatic delusions: bizarre and not bizarre.
 A bizarre somatic delusion is farfetched from a situation that can happen in real life.
-An example of such delusion could be the conviction that one underwent some miraculous operation, for example that someone removed his organs but without any visible marks or scars on their body.
+An example of such delusion could be the conviction that one underwent some miraculous operation, for example, that someone removed his organs but without any visible marks or scars on their body.
 The explanation of such “organ removal” is equally bizarre as the delusion itself.

-The scenarios behind the non-bizarre somatic delusion are theoretically possible but by closer investigation it could be proved that they are the product of the person’s phantasy.
+The scenarios behind the non-bizarre somatic delusion are theoretically possible, but by closer investigation it could be proved that they are the product of the person’s phantasy.

 Disorders with somatic delusions

-The somatic delusions can appear in delusional disorder, schizophrenia, dismorphic disorder, depression with psychotic features or dementia.
+The somatic delusions can appear in delusional disorder, schizophrenia, dismorphic disorder, depression with psychotic features, or dementia.
 A form of somatic delusion is body dysmorphia.
-Temporarily somatic delusions can be observed also by intoxication with delirium.
+Temporarily somatic delusions can also be observed by intoxication with delirium.

 Somatic Symptom Disorder (SSD)

 Mental health researchers have also identified somatic delusions.
-Somatic Symptom Disorder (SSD) formerly called Somatoform Disorder is such a condition.
-Disorders Related to Somatic Symptom Disorder are Hypochondriasis and the Conversion Disorder.
+Somatic Symptom Disorder (SSD), formerly called Somatoform Disorder, is such a condition.
+Disorders Related to Somatic Symptom Disorder are hypochondriasis and the Conversion Disorder.
 Patients with hypochondriasis firmly believe they have a serious disease despite the opposite medical evidence.
-In the conversion disorder people experience symptoms such as pain, neurological symptoms or gastrointestinal problems without any identifiable medical condition.
+In the conversion disorder, people experience symptoms such as pain, neurological symptoms, or gastrointestinal problems without any identifiable medical condition.

 Monosymptomatic Hypochondriacal Psychosis (MHP)